kbase/kb_sdk/doc/kb_sdk_edit_module.md

     funcdef filter_contigs(string workspace_name, contigset_id contigset)
                 returns (FilterContigResults) authentication required;

 There a few things introduced here that are part of the KBase Interface Description Language (KIDL).
-First, we use `typedef` to define the structure of input/output parameters using the syntax:
+First, use `typedef` to define the structure of input/output parameters using the syntax:

     typedef [type definition] [TypeName]